How to Filter Missing Data in Excel (4 Easy Methods)

 Applying IF, ISNA, and MATCH Functions to Filter Missing Data in Excel

-In the previous methods, we filtered values only from a list.
-Now we’ll learn a way to filter data from two lists to filter one list’s data to another list using the TEXTJOIN, FILTER, and COUNTIF functions.
+In the previous methods, we filtered values from only one list.
+Now we’ll filter data from two lists (filtering one list’s data in another list) using the TEXTJOIN, FILTER, and COUNTIF functions.
 This formula will directly return the missing region names.
-For this method, we modified the dataset and used two columns to show the selling regions for two years.

 Applying IF, ISNA, and MATCH Functions to Filter Missing Data in Excel